 Brush with melted butter, sprinkle with salt and pepper.

-4 Cover with foil and bake in a 400°F oven for 45 minutes, until the potatoes are cooked through.
+Bake for 45 minutes, until the potatoes are cooked through.

 Sprinkle with a little more salt and pepper.
 Garnish with sprigs of fresh thyme.
 Serve immediately.

 |Servings: 6 to 8|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|